Original data on AI-native software delivery

 ReadDORA Metrics in Practice 2026

-May 18, 2026Seven years of DORA Accelerate data converge on four metrics that predict org performance — and one repeated misinterpretation of what they prove.
+May 18, 2026Seven years of DORA Accelerate data converge on four metrics that predict org performance, and one repeated misinterpretation of what they prove.
 DORA explicitly does NOT claim causation; the popular reading routinely ignores that.
 Volume 0 reads the literature; Volume 1 (Q4 2026) lands the AI-era segmented refresh.

 ReadSprint Estimation Reality 2026

 May 18, 2026Software estimates have been ~30% optimistic on average for 43 years (Halkjelsvik & Jørgensen 2012).
-The 2026 question isn't whether AI fixes that — it's whether AI hides it.
+The 2026 question isn't whether AI fixes that.
+It's whether AI hides it.
 Volume 0 synthesises the literature and pre-registers Stride's 500-person calibration study; Volume 1 lands at this URL in Q4 2026.

 ReadState of AI Software Delivery 2026

 May 17, 2026AI adoption in software delivery is universal (~76–95% across DORA, Stack Overflow, McKinsey).
-Productivity findings disagree wildly — Microsoft/GitHub measured +55% on standardised tasks; METR measured −19% on real OSS work, with the same developers feeling +20% faster.
+Productivity findings disagree wildly: Microsoft/GitHub measured +55% on standardised tasks; METR measured −19% on real OSS work, with the same developers feeling +20% faster.
 The Stride 2026 study (n≥1,500, pre-registered) closes the measurement gap.
 Headline findings: July 2026.

 Read